isomerpages/moe-sthildassec/index.md

       description: Our students care to make a positive difference within and beyond our community.
       image: /images/caring & collaborative contributors.jpg
-      alt: Students holding a candle
+      alt: Students sharing items
+      subtitle: Add an image and text
 ---